-Part 4 Five sentences have been removed from the text below.
+Questions 16 - 20 Five sentences have been removed from the text below.
 For each question, choose the correct answer.
-There are three extra sentences which you do not need to use.
-Planting trees by Mark Rotheram, aged 13 Sher A So we tried to avoid areas where students were very active. trees to buy.
-15 If we wanted them to grow property, they had to be the right type - but there were so many different ones available!
-So our teacher suggested that we should look for B However, our parents did offer to help with the digging! trees that grew naturally in our part of the world.
-17 They'd also be more suitable for the wildlife here.
+Planting trees by Mark Rotheram, aged 13 her =ver A So we tried to avoid areas where students were very active. ope B However, our parents did offer to help with the digging! trees that grew naturally in our part of the world.
 C That could mean the tree had a disease.
 Then we had to think about the best place for planting the trees.
 We learnt that trees are happiest D But we soon found that choosing trees was quite complicated. where they have room to grow, with plenty of space for their branches.
 The trees might get damaged close to the school playgrounds, for example.
-E It can be quite good for young trees, though. close to the school garden - perfect!
+18 Finally, we found a quiet corner E It can be quite good for young trees, though. close to the school garden - perfect!
 F We knew they'd get as much pleasure from them as we had.
 Once we'd planted the trees, we knew we had to look after them carefully.
 We all took turns to check the leaves regularly and make sure they had no strange spots or marks on them.
 G But at least we were doing it in the right season.
-19 And we decided to check the following spring in case the leaves turned yellow too soon, as that could also mean the tree was sick.
+And we decided to check the following spring in case the leaves turned yellow too soon, as that could also mean the tree was sick.
 H That way, the trees would be used to local conditions.
 We all knew that we wouldn't be at the school anymore by the time the trees grew tall, and that was a bit sad.
 But we'd planted the trees to benefit not only the environment, but also future students at the school.
-20 And that thought really cheered us up! ω ¶ Ium over ■
+20 And that thought really cheered us up! ω ■ Turn over